earthly/website/blog/_posts/2021-04-21-real-time-phoenix-elixir.md

 - The `metadata` about the event, that you can safely ignore for now
 - The `socket`, which, if you remember, holds the state of your LiveView process

-Inside your `handle_event/3`, you’re doing two things:
+Inside your `handle_event/3`, you're doing two things:

 - Retrieving the current `raised` value from the `socket.assigns` and increment it by `1`
 - Assigning the new value back to the socket